 Because it is relatively rare as a military vehicle, the CJ-3B (or M606) is one of the few Jeeps which doesn't have its own category in Military Vehicle Preservation Association (MVPA) vehicle judging.
-However, at the 1998 MVPA Convention in Tobyhanna, Pennsylvania, Second Place in the "Other Post-War Restored" Class went to a 1964 Navy CJ-3B owned and restored by Joseph Caprio of Lock Haven, Pennsylvania.
+However, at the 1998 MVPA Convention in Tobyhanna, Pennsylvania, Second Place in the "Other Post-War Restored" Class went to a 1964 Navy CJ-3B owned and restored by the late Joseph Caprio of Lock Haven, Pennsylvania.
 (First Place went to Rod Brown's 1986 AM General HMMWV 1-1/4-ton).

 As the MVPA newsletter commented, "Restored Class vehicles are those which appear to be factory fresh....
 They are often near-perfect museum-quality vehicles.
 The vehicles are judged by recognized experts in each category of vehicle, most of whom have been award winners at previous MVPA Conventions."